 Note: It is vitally important that there be no trailing "invisible" characters, such as spaces or tabs, immediately after a variant description.
-The presence of such characters can result in the submission of a blank variant description which will return a "Variant description is not in an accepted format" warning at the end of the batch validator output.
+There should also be no blank lines before, within or after the list.
+The presence of "invisible" characters and/or blank lines can result in the inadvertent submission of a blank variant description which will return a "Variant description is not in an accepted format" warning in the batch validator output.
 We are aware of this problem and will apply a software patch as soon as possible to handle the issue.

 A short list of valid variant descriptions might look like this:

 Note that the final two variant descriptions are in the context of GRCh38.
 It's also worth noting that each of these seven variant descriptions is valid and should return no error messages.

 The following variant descriptions are invalid and are each expected to return an error message:

 NM_000088.3:c.589C>T NC_000071.10:g.48275363C>A NG_007400.2:g.8638G>T LRG_1:g.8638G>N LRG_1t3:c.589G>T 17-50198002-G-A chr17:550198002C>A COL5A1:c.5071A>T NM_000088.3:c.589GG>CT NM_000500.7:c.-107-19C>T

 Plain text files containing these variant descriptions can be dowloaded as valid_variant_test_set.txt and invalid_variant_test_set.txt